 Detroit Brush Park Form-Based Code

-Utile first developed a family of development prototypes that were both sympathetic to the historical character and scale of the neighborhood and appealing from a market perspective, which were then tested in both infill and multi-plot scenarios to guide the conceptual plan for the future buildout of Brush Park.
-By extrapolating the neighborhood’s future population from this buildout, Utile was able to design a fine-grain, multi-layered open space network that would meet the needs of future residents.
+Utile first developed a family of development prototypes that were both sympathetic to the historical character and scale of the neighborhood and appealing from a market perspective, which were then tested in both infill and multi-plot scenarios to guide the conceptual plan for the future build-out of Brush Park.
+By extrapolating the neighborhood’s future population from this build-out, Utile was able to design a fine-grain, multi-layered open space network to meet the needs of future residents.
 This culminated in the conceptual design of one key open space: the Beaubien Street Greenway, an off-street, multi-use path for pedestrians and bicyclists lined by trees and rain gardens and linked to a new park at the center of the neighborhood.

 A predictable urban form that avoids sacrificing the unique architectural character of the neighborhood will result in a place that is more aesthetically cohesive and memorable.